Vue.js

 Configuration

-To use Vue.js in a new tab extension, include it in your HTML file as a <script>:
+To use Vue.js in a new tab extension, include your entry file in HTML:

 <!doctype html>